arras-energy/gridlabd-old/docs/Module/Residential/Apartment.md

 integer storeys;
 ~~~

-This parameter determines the exterior wall area to interior volume/mass ratios used for the thermal model.
+This parameter specifies the number of floors.
+This determines the exterior wall area to interior volume/mass ratios used for the thermal model.

 ### `unit_appliance_types`